Beyond Burgers: AI Food Styling for Diets and Cuisines

 How often should I refresh AI-styled photos for seasonal or regional items?

-A practical cadence is to refresh images whenever the dish itself changes meaningfully: new garnish, new plating, or a recipe shift that affects key diet or cuisine cues.
-For seasonal LTOs, plan to generate visuals 1-2 weeks before launch so marketplaces and QR menus are ready on day one.
-For year-round staples, consider a light refresh every 6-12 months to keep visuals aligned with your current brand look and any menu tweaks.
-If you operate in multiple regions, update photos when local preferences or presentations differ enough that guests might feel misled.
-Because Yummify is fast, you can fold these refreshes into your regular menu-planning cycle instead of booking full shoots.
+Refresh images whenever the dish itself changes meaningfully: new garnish, plating, or recipe shifts that affect key diet or cuisine cues.
+For seasonal LTOs, generate visuals 1-2 weeks before launch so marketplaces and QR menus are ready on day one.
+For year-round staples, consider a light refresh every 6-12 months to keep visuals aligned with your current brand look.
+If you operate in multiple regions, update photos when local presentations differ enough that guests might feel misled.

 How can I tell if my new AI diet and cuisine visuals are actually working?